Sebastian-Schuetz/Linear-Haff-Effect-Sensor-Array/README.md

-# Linear-Haff-Effect-Sensor-Array
+# Linear Haff Effect Sensor Array
-The Files for a simple linear Hall Effect Sensor Array
+The files for a simple linear Hall Effect Sensor Array, like the one shown below.
+For more infos visit: [https://schuetzbuilds.de](https://schuetzbuilds.de/building-a-linear-hall-effect-sensor-array)